 Add more red chili paste if you like spicer Ambur biryani.

-The water and rice measurement are very important.
+The water and rice measurements are very important.
 Use standard cup measures to measure the ingredients.

 Frequently Asked Questions

-1. This biryani is only made using seera samba rice.
+1. This biryani is only made using seeraga samba rice.

 2. There is no use of green chillies and ghee to make it.